Simple Meditation Techniques for Beginners

 • If the above practice is difficult, try mentally say “breathing in” and “breathing out.” while breathing.
 Learn more: Training Wheels

-• If it is still difficult, try to be aware of breathing sensations, e.g., expanding/contracting or relaxed/tensed sensations in your abdomen, coolness/ warmth in your nose, realization of insight into breathing.
+• If it is still difficult, try to be aware of breathing sensations, e.g., expanding or contracting in your abdomen.

 General Guideline for Beginners